gcsalzburg/instamatic/README.md

-# instamatic
+# 📸 instamatic
-1960s Kodak technology meets the 21st century
+> 1960s Kodak technology meets the 21st century

-Single push SFTP photography!
+Single click (S)FTP photography! (curl POST request in future?)

+Original attempt was implemented using a headless Pi Zero.
+Abandoned due to the slow boot time of the device, and the discovery of the ESP32-CAM.
+It did, however, work!
+And allowed push via SFTP.

+Documented here for future information:

-## Useful links ##
+## Headless Pi Zero ##

 ### Setup